 There are a lot of factors that influence airline ticket prices.
-In general, however, the best day to search for flights is on a Sunday.
-Research from Expedia and the Airlines Reporting Corporation for 2018 indicates that this is the best day to find both domestic and international tickets.
+In general, however, the best day to book a flight is on a Sunday.
+Research from Expedia and the Airlines Reporting Corporation for 2018 indicates that this is the day to find the best tickets for both domestic and international flights.

 Does the day of the week really affect ticket prices?

 Yes, it really does.
 The day you purchase your ticket can influence your final airfare cost quite heavily.
 For domestic flights, buying on a day other than a Sunday or a Saturday could result in a price increase between 8% and 27%.

-The difference is even greater with international flights, for which you can expect to pay 15% to a whopping 120% more when you book on a different day of the week.
+The difference is even greater with international tickets, for which you can expect to pay 15% to a whopping 120% more when you book on a different day of the week.
 Clearly, you should definitely make the effort to book your flight on a weekend, especially if you’re traveling abroad.

 If you’re thinking about a specific flight or want to start tracking prices, sign up for a flight monitoring email alert and be ready to buy when you see prices drop.
 That covers all your bases, especially if you have well over a month before your trip.

 By tracking prices in advance of your trip, you’ll have a better idea of what’s a good deal and what’s worth passing.
 Then you’ll also be the first to know about any Tuesday sales (or those happening on any other day of the week).

-Plus, the same flight can fluctuate in price multiple times leading up to the departure date.
+Plus, the same flight can fluctuate in price multiple times leading up to the date of departure.
 Start tracking early to understand the average and then you can jump on a great opportunity when it arises.

 What’s the most expensive day to book a flight?

 The answer to this question is Friday.
 If you’re going to book a flight, it’s best to do it on any other day of the week.
 Some travelers hypothesize that the price surge comes from people booking last-minute business trips before they head home for the weekend.